2020 Examiner Application: closed (will open November 25, 2019)

 The Baldrige Program covers the cost of prework materials and the examiner training course at the Gaithersburg, MD location.
 Examiners or their employers must cover travel costs associated with examiner training.
 Additionally, the Baldrige Program covers all travel-related costs for site visits.

 Selected examiners will complete a rigorous examiner training course focused on the Baldrige Excellence Framework and the Examiner role in the Baldrige Award process.
 This consists of 30-40 hours of self-study within a four-week period, followed by three days (experienced examiners) or four days (new examiners) of classroom training at the National Institute of Standards and Technology (NIST) in Gaithersburg, MD.

-After receiving notification that you've been selected for the board, choose the appropriate training week session you would like to attend in the online application.
+After receiving notification that you've been selected for the board, you will choose the appropriate training week session you would like to attend in the online application.
 Preferences are honored on a first-come, first-served basis.